Steven-Klavins/stevenklavins.co.uk/README.md

 ## What I learned from the project

+The two main areas I focused on when persuing this project where optimization and responsive design.
+I learnt how to utilize React's suspend and fallback features in order to split my code.
+I also learnt some more about the quirks of responsive CSS when making the app suitable for mobile use.

 ## Further improvements

 The main improvements I'd like to make to this still surround the subject of optimization in order to provide a smoother user experience.
 This said I feel it is far better than it was, I will continue to make changes as I improve my skills as a React Developer.